The ESMO Sarcoma and Rare Cancers 2023 programme is online!

 - Precision therapeutics for rare cancers and some rare molecular subgroups of common cancers

 - Research methodological, policy and advocacy issues focusing on rare cancers

 - To familiarise practicing oncologists with the diagnosis, prognosis, care and follow up of patients with rare cancers

 - To update experts on the latest breakthroughs in diagnostics and precision therapeutics in sarcomas and rare adult solid tumours

 - To inform the scientific community on important methodological, policy and advocacy news

 - To highlight ongoing scientific research breakthroughs and facilitate collaboration and networking

-ESMO-MORA: The Congress programme will be accredited with ESMO-MORA category 1 points.
+ESMO-MORA: The ESMO Sarcoma and Rare Cancers programme has been accredited with 17 ESMO-MORA Category 1 points.
 Recertification is necessary for medical oncologists to remain professionally certified by ESMO.
 It also guarantees that a certified medical oncologist has continued to update her/his knowledge and still possess the necessary skills and standards for the practice of medical oncology.
 See here for further details.

 All Speakers and Discussants are required to declare their interests, if any, and include a Declaration of Interest (DOI) slide at the start of their presentation(s).